panosoft/chronicle/README.md

 Finally, a reporting engine for JavaScript!

-Writing a Report is as easy as writing a CommonJS module (i.e. Node module) and Reports can get data from any source (APIs, SQL Servers, Code data generation, etc.).
+Writing Reports is as easy as writing CommonJS modules (i.e. Node modules) and they can pull data from any source (APIs, SQL Servers, Code data generation, etc.).

 The following Web Technologies are supported for use in Reports: